brichards21/anime-proj-site/index.md

 well on our test data and we may have some comfort in the validity of the inferential conclusions drawn by our model!

 ### Scores Galore: Do users preemptively score anime?
-Does the general consensus change from all users to users who have marked the anime as ‘completed’?
+Does the general consensus change from all users to users who have marked anime as ‘completed’?

 Alright!
 We’ve talked about the key predictors of anime performance and to what magnitude these factors are expected to affect MAL score.
 We do well to recall that MAL score is averaged from scores assigned to anime from *all* users.
-A question of interest - does this averaged score significantly differ from the average score given only by users that have marked that anime as ‘completed’?
+A question of interest - does this averaged score significantly differ from the average score given only by users that have marked each respective anime as ‘completed’?
 And if so, could this give us insight that users may preemptively score anime or that users that may score anime before seeing the whole thing may have held a different opinion if they had seen the whole thing through?
 Let’s investigate.

 Earlier, we were able to left-join information on scores given to anime by users that have marked those anime as ‘completed’ on MAL.